 Video quality drop: Some campaigns run deepfakes through a compression pass to reduce sharpness and hide artifacts.
 If the video looks deliberately lower quality than you would expect from a professional campaign ad, that is worth noting.

 The tells above require active attention.
 Most people do not scrutinize a political video for 30 seconds before sharing it.
-That is exactly what campaigns are counting on.

 The faster path: before sharing any political video that surprised or angered you, paste the URL into Ledger and see what the community has already flagged.
+If the video is already circulating, there is a good chance someone has looked at it carefully.

 Do not share on first watch.
 The videos designed to influence elections are engineered to produce an immediate emotional reaction.
 Anger and outrage are the target states because they drive sharing.
 Pause before forwarding.